Skip to main content

 • PATCH: Patch the aspect instead of doing a full replace

-Only UPSERT is supported as of now.
+Only UPSERT, CREATE, CREATE_ENTITY, DELETE, PATCH are supported as of now.

 5. aspectName